Meet the AJC beta reading team

 Formal Qualifications: TAFE editing.
 Numerous editing and writing workshops.

-Favourite genres: Literary fiction, memoirs, autobiographies, some chick lit, the classics.
+Genres I read: General fiction, literary fiction, memoirs, autobiographies, some chick lit, the classics, sci-fi, poetry.

 Am I an author?
 Yes.